HolmesLab/holmeslab/docs/Experiments/flywheel.md

 ## BIDS process
 1. click on the project you want to look at (ie ConteCenter, PCX)
 2. click on ”Sessions” tab
-3. make sure you’re on “Acquisitions” tab
+3. Make sure you’re on “Acquisitions” tab
-4. Run Gear
+4. Click 'Run Gear'
-5. Analysis Gear
+5. Select 'Analysis Gear'
-6. Bids Curation
+6. Select 'BIDS Curation'
-7. click on the project name
+7. Click on the project name
-8. ‘inputs’ tab:
+8. ‘Inputs’ tab:
     1. click on “template”
     2. click on ConteCenter or your project name (in the folder path)
     3. select the [nordic_extension_template.json](https://rutgers.box.com/s/2m3tgn5iwi3listic0ftbq7c6esojuj9)